-Audit & Standards

-- To provide independent assurance to the Council on the adequacy and effectively of the governance arrangements, risk management framework and internal control environment. - Approves the Local Code of Corporate Governance, The Annual Governance Statement, and the Statement of
+Audit & Standards To provide independent assurance to the Council on the adequacy and effectively of the governance arrangements, risk management framework and internal control environment.
+Approves the Local Code of Corporate Governance, The Annual Governance Statement, and the Statement of Accounts To promote high standards of member conduct ---------------------- ---

-The Committee meets with the external auditor to discuss findings in the Annual Audit Management Letter and Reports.
-The Committee is responsible for ensuring that the Council's system for internal control is sound by reviewing control mechanisms, and guidelines (both internal and external) as well as adherence to these; ensuring continued probity and good governance of the Council's operations.
-There is regular liaison with the Council's Internal Auditor.
-Internal Audit has direct access to the Chair of Audit and Standards Committee and there is regular reporting by Internal Audit to each meeting of the committee.
+The Committee meets with the external and internal auditor to discuss findings in the Annual AuditManagement Letter and Reports and the Committee is responsible for ensuring that the Council's system for internal control is sound by reviewing control mechanisms, and guidelines (both internal and external) as well as adherence to these; ensuring continued probity and good governance of the Council's operations.